scoskey/m0037/notes.md

 Samuel Coskey

+Based partially upon texts and notes by H Enderton, S Thomas, K Kunen, and more.

 ## Part I: Introduction to logic and set theory

+### Introduction

 *Logic* is the area of study that concerns reasoning.
 It has of course been studied by both philosophers and mathematicians for several millennia.